sania08mehek/sania08mehek/README.md

 ## Hi there 👋 It's Sania Mehek
-I'm a passionate Data Science Engineer in the making, with a deep interest in solving real-world problems through data-driven insights and intelligent systems, and a lifelong learner.
+I'm a passionate Data Science Engineer, with a deep interest in solving real-world problems through data-driven insights and intelligent systems, and a lifelong learner.
 Inspired to innovate and create impactful solutions, with future ambitions to work and grow in my expertise.

 💡 I build with purpose.
 🧠 I think in algorithms.